-My practice is closed to new patients.
-I do not know when that may change.
+My practice is currently full and cannot accept new patients.
+I don’t know when that may change.

 Doing it alone is optional